Wolstein Center: Professional wrestling

-All Elite Wrestling (AEW) did a live broadcast of their flagship program AEW Dynamite at the arena on January 29, 2020, in its Cleveland debut, and returned for their Beach Break event – which encompassed Dynamite and it's companion show Rampage – on January 26, 2022.
+All Elite Wrestling (AEW) did a live broadcast of their flagship program AEW Dynamite at the arena on January 29, 2020, in its Cleveland debut, and returned for their Beach Break event – which encompassed Dynamite and its companion show Rampage – on January 26, 2022.
 Another Dynamite/Rampage broadcast and taping took place on August 24, 2022.
 A Halloween themed edition of Dynamite titled Fright Night Dynamite took place on October 30, 2024.

 World Championship Wrestling (WCW) also held numerous events (including episodes of their flagship show WCW Monday Nitro) at the center until WCW's folding in 2001.

 Other sports

 The 1998 NCAA Division I Wrestling Championships were held in the arena, won by the Iowa Hawkeyes.

 The Professional Bull Riders Bud Light Cup tour hosted a bull riding event at the Wolstein Center, then known as the CSU Convocation Center, in 2000 and 2001.

 The arena hosted the Kellogg's Tour of Gymnastics Champions in 2016 and the Hot Wheels Monster Trucks Live in 2019 and 2020.

 Real American Freestyle held its inaugural event, RAF 01, at the venue on August 30, 2025.